jalagar/animated-art-engine/README.md

 ## IMPORTANT NOTES

-All of the code in step1 and step3 was written by me, and most of the code in this step is forked from [MichaPipo's Generative Gif Engine](https://github.com/MichaPipo/Generative_Gif_Engine) which is forked from [HashLips Generative Art Engine](https://github.com/HashLips/generative-art-node).
+All of the code in step1 and step3 was written by me.
+The original idea for the repo came from [MichaPipo's Generative Gif Engine](https://github.com/MichaPipo/Generative_Gif_Engine) but now most of the code in step 2 is forked from [nftchef's Generative Engine](https://github.com/nftchef/art-engine) which is forked from [HashLips Generative Art Engine](https://github.com/HashLips/generative-art-node).

 **_ Things to work on: _**

-- [ ] Update step2 with latest features from [Hashlips art engine](https://github.com/HashLips/hashlips_art_engine).
+- [X] Update step2 with latest features from [Hashlips art engine](https://github.com/HashLips/hashlips_art_engine).
-- [ ] Add layer functionality to step2 from [nftchef art engine](https://github.com/nftchef/art-engine).
+- [X] Add layer functionality to step2 from [nftchef art engine](https://github.com/nftchef/art-engine).
 - [ ] Allow passing in gifs into step1 to split into spritesheets.

 **FAQ**

 Q: Why did you decide to use Python for step 1 and step 3?

-A: I found that Python [PIL](https://pillow.readthedocs.io/en/stable/) works better and faster than JS libraries, and the code is simpler for me.
+A: I found that Python [PIL](https://pillow.readthedocs.io/en/stable/) and [imageio](https://imageio.readthedocs.io/en/stable/) work better and faster than JS libraries, and the code is simpler for me.
 My philosophy is pick the right tool for the right job.
 If someone finds a better library for this specific job, then let me know!

 Q: Why didn't you use Python for step 2?